ljanyst/logrus-prefixed-formatter/README.md

  * `SpacePadding int` — pad msg field with spaces on the right for display.
    The value for this parameter will be the size of padding.
 Its default value is zero, which means no padding will be applied.
+ * `MinPrefixWidth int` - the prefixes will be padded to be the length specified by this value.
+If the value is zero (the default), no padding will be applied.

 ### Methods